patcon/neompd/src/documents/posts/Translating_Panel_Content_Tiles_Using_Tokens.html.md

 isPost: true
 tag: "technology"
 color: "black"
-header: Translating Panel Content Titles Using Tokens
+header: Translating Panel Content\nTitles Using Tokens
 summary: We recently encountered a specific situation with a Drupal site that had to be retro-fitted for translation.
 layout: blog
 coverimg: "/images/articles/Translating_Panel_Content_Tiles_Using_Tokens/cover.jpg"